Digitized counterdiabatic quantum critical dynamics

-The theoretical paradigm describing the formation of topological defects is known as the Kibble-Zurek mechanism (KZM).
-It relates the density of defects with the driving rate through a universal power-law dependence where the exponent is determined by the universality class of the phase transition~\cite{delcampo2014universality}.
+For slow driving protocols, the Kibble-Zurek mechanism (KZM) provides a universal framework for describing this process: the density of defects scales as a power law of the driving rate, with an exponent determined by the universality class of the phase transition~\cite{delcampo2014universality}.
 The mechanism, originally conceived for continuous phase transitions, was recently extended to phase transitions with tunable order~\cite{Rams2019,suzuki2024topological,Sadhasivam2024}.
-The applicability of the KZM to both classical and quantum phase transitions~ has been verified in numerous theoretical and experimental studies.
-In recent years, quantum simulation platforms based on Rydberg atoms~\cite{keesling2019quantum} and superconducting circuits~\cite{weinberg2020scaling, bando2020probing, king2022coherent, miessen2024benchmarking, andersen2024thermalization,teplitskiy2024statistics} have been used to demonstrate the quantum Kibble-Zurek mechanism (QKZM) in new regimes.
-While most demonstrations have realized the one-dimensional transverse-field Ising model, recent work has also explored two-dimensional interacting systems \cite{ebadi2021quantum, king2024computational} for which classical simulations are difficult \cite{schmitt2022quantum}.
-The Kibble-Zurek scaling is restricted to a low density of defects near the adiabatic limit.
-It breaks down in fast quenches, where the defect density no longer follows a power law as a function of the quench rate but saturates into a plateau.
-However, the value of the plateau has been shown to obey a power law as a function of the quench depth, extending nonequilibrium universality far from the adiabatic regime~\cite{xia2021kibblezurekmechanismrapidly,zeng2023universal,grabarits2025drivingquantumphasetransition}.
+Its applicability to classical and quantum phase transitions~ has been verified in numerous theoretical and experimental studies, and recent quantum simulation experiments with Rydberg atoms~\cite{keesling2019quantum} and superconducting circuits~\cite{weinberg2020scaling, bando2020probing, king2022coherent, miessen2024benchmarking, andersen2024thermalization,teplitskiy2024statistics} have demonstrated the quantum Kibble-Zurek mechanism (QKZM) in new regimes.
+While most demonstrations have realized the one-dimensional (1D) transverse-field Ising model (TFIM), recent work has also explored two-dimensional (2D) interacting systems \cite{ebadi2021quantum, king2024computational} for which classical simulations are difficult \cite{schmitt2022quantum}.
+Connections between the phenomenology of QKZM and quantum speed limits have deepened its theoretical foundations \cite{puebla2020kibble, carolan2022counterdiabatic}.
+However, the QKZM applies only in the near-adiabatic regime, when the defect density is small.
+The power-law scaling with quench rate breaks down in fast quenches, where the defect density saturates into a plateau that depends on the quench depth rather than rate~\cite{xia2021kibblezurekmechanismrapidly,zeng2023universal,grabarits2025drivingquantumphasetransition}.

+The QKZM and its extensions not only provide a universal description of nonequilibrium critical phenomena but are also relevant in the practical pursuit of quantum computing relying on the adiabatic theorem.
+For systems with a finite energy gap above the ground state, a driving rate below the gap is known to preserve adiabaticity.
+At a quantum phase transition, however, the gap closes in the thermodynamic limit and excitations become inevitable.
+Excitations along the adiabatic path are detrimental in applications such as quantum optimization~\cite{abbas2024challenges} and quantum state preparation~\cite{clinton2024towards,maskara2025programmable}, where they reduce the fidelity of the final state~\cite{suzuki2011kibble}.